On the algebraic K-theory of higher categories: The universal property of Waldhausen -theory

 of $K$-theory spaces if the following conditions are satisfied. \begin{enumerate}[(\ref{prp:gammaonKisequiv}.1)] \item For any object $X$ of $w\mathscr{C}^{-1}\mathscr{C}$, the simplicial set

 is weakly contractible. \item For any object $Y$ of $\mathscr{F}_1(w\mathscr{C}^{-1}\mathscr{C})$, the simplicial set

 is weakly contractible. \end{enumerate} \end{cor}

-Pr. \ref{thm:classWaldareWald}, combined with Cor. \ref{prp:gammaonKisequiv}, yields a further corollary. \begin{cor} If $(C,wC)$ is a \emph{partial model category} \cite{BarKan1102} in which the weak equivalences and trivial cofibrations are part of a three-arrow calculus of fractions, then the Waldhausen $K$-theory of $(C,\cof C,wC)$ is canonically equivalent to the $K$-theory of a relative nerve $N(C,wC)$, equipped with the smallest pair structure containing the image of $\cof C$ \textup{(Ex. \ref{exm:catwithcofibsisWaldinftycat})}. \begin{proof} The only nontrivial point is to verify that the natural maps
+Pr. \ref{thm:classWaldareWald}, combined with Cor. \ref{prp:gammaonKisequiv}, yields a further corollary. \begin{cor} Suppose $C$ a full subcategory of a model category $M$ that is stable under weak equivalences, then the Waldhausen $K$-theory of $(C,C\cap\cof M,C\cap wM)$ is canonically equivalent to the $K$-theory of a relative nerve $N(C,C\cap wM)$, equipped with the smallest pair structure containing the image of $\cof C$ \textup{(Ex. \ref{exm:catwithcofibsisWaldinftycat})}. \begin{proof} The only nontrivial point is to check the conditions of Lm. \ref{lem:enoughcofs} for the labeled Waldhausen $\infty$-category $(NC,N(C\cap\cof M),N(C\cap wM))$.
+Fix a functorial factorization of any map of $C$ into a trivial cofibration followed by a fibration.
+The functor $F\colon\fromto{\Fun(\Delta^1,NC)}{\Fun(\Delta^1,NC)}$ that carries any map to the trivial cofibration in its factorization now does the job. \end{proof} \end{cor}